dmc-2016/dmc/README.md

 -

-Once the process is complete, you will see a local copy of all the files from the repository in the specified folder and a blank interface telling you that you have not made any local changes.
+Once the process is complete, you will see a local copy of all the files from the repository in the specified folder on your computer.

 -